nopnop2002/esp-idf-sd-bench/README.md

 ```

 __Note__
-Using an SDMMC card reader on boards other than the ESP32-CAM is a bit difficult.
+Using an 4-line SDMMC mode on boards other than the ESP32-CAM is a bit difficult.
-It uses GPIO2 and GPIO12 to connect to the SDMMC card reader, both of which need to be pulled up.
-If GPIO2 is pulled up, some boards will be in UART Download mode.
-If the board has GPIO0, pulling up GPIO0 will force it into Flash boot mode.
 GPIO12 is used as a bootstrap pin to select the output voltage of the internal regulator that powers the flash chip (VDD_SDIO).
 On boards that use an internal regulator and a 3.3V flash chip, GPIO12 must be low on reset.
 SDMMC card readers cannot be used with such boards.